vygr/ChrysaLisp/STATUS.md

 Mouse wheel support added across the GUI.
 Apps and Scroll widget.

+New (.?) macro.

 GUI event loop moved out to Lisp.

-New (.?) macro.
+And move the SDL event queue handling out to Lisp !

 ------